christianvoigt/argdown/docs/README.md

 - [VS Code Extension](/guide/installing-the-vscode-extension.html) Install the Argdown VS Code extension for full Argdown language support in one of the best code editors around.
 Includes a live preview, syntax highlighting, content assist, code linting and export options.
 - [Commandline Tool](/guide/installing-the-commandline-tool.html) If you prefer to work with the commandline install the Argdown commandline tool.
 You can define custom processes in your config file and use them in a task runner to export several argument maps for the same document at once.

-If you are looking for the perfect font for your Argdown code, check out our free [ArgVu](https://github.com/christianvoigt/argdown/tree/master/packages/ArgVu) font.
+Also, check out our free [ArgVu](https://github.com/christianvoigt/argdown/tree/master/packages/ArgVu) font.
 It comes with Argdown-specific font-ligatures and glyphs.

 ::::tip

 If you are getting unexpected results in your map, take a look at the [syntax rules](/syntax) of Argdown and do not forget to separate top-level elements by empty lines.

+For any questions not answered by this documentation, don't hesitate to [open a new issue](https://github.com/christianvoigt/argdown/issues) on github.
 :::